 Altogether we think the PreSonus Revelator is one of the best options for those looking for a single mic or line USB-C interface for their audio setup.

-Things to Consider Before Buying an Audio Interface
+Things to Consider Before Buying The Best Audio Interfaces

 Inputs and Outputs